NY Paid Family Leave for Managers and Original Jurisdiction Employees

 To request the Paid Family Leave forms, you can contact your Agency HR

 Employees should notify their agencies first.
 Once a Paid Family Leave Claim has been opened AbSolve will send notification to your employer.
-We will request that they complete the Request for Paid Family Leave (Form PFL-1, Part B) if not already completed and Absolve will verify the dates with HR representative.
+We will request that they complete the Request for Paid Family Leave (Form PFL-1, Part B) if not already completed and AbSolve will verify the dates with HR representative.

 An employee has 30 full days from their leave start date to provide AbSolve with all information necessary.